 To connect a black hole to de Sitter space, we work in the static coordinates of de Sitter space, in which the metric is given by

 with

 where $\ell$ is the characteristic length scale of a de Sitter space, which is related to the Hubble constant $H$ and the cosmological constant $\Lambda$ by

-The static metric (\ref{dS_static_metric}) covers only a part of de Sitter space, the region with $r<\ell$, an event horizon at $r=\ell$ for the observer rest at $r=0$.
-However, similar to the Schwarzschild solution, the metric can be extend to the region with $r>\ell$ provided that $r$ becomes the temporal coordinate and $t$ becomes a spatial coordinate.
+The static metric (\ref{dS_static_metric}) covers only a part of de Sitter space, the region with $r<\ell$, and there exists an event horizon at $r=\ell$ for the observer at rest at $r=0$.
+However, similar to the Schwarzschild solution, the metric can be extended to the region with $r>\ell$ provided that $r$ becomes the temporal coordinate and $t$ becomes a spatial coordinate.
 Moreover, analogous to Eq.~(\ref{radial_geodesic_Deq}), the four-velocity of an observer moving along with a radial timelike geodesic is given by

 where $\tau$ and $\mathcal{E}$ are the proper time and a conserved quantity associated with the geodesic, respectively.
-Also we have $\epsilon=1$ for the radially ingoing geodesics and $\epsilon=-1$ for the radially outgoing geodesics.
+Also, we have $\epsilon=1$ for the radially ingoing geodesics and $\epsilon=-1$ for the radially outgoing geodesics.

 A special choice of the conserved quantity $\mathcal{E}$ is $\mathcal{E}=1$.
 In such a case, the $(t, r)$-components in (\ref{radial_geodesic_Deq_dS}) reduces to

 which, for $r=0$, gives $dt/d\tau =1$ and $dr/d\tau=0$.
 That is, in the static coordinate the temporal coordinate $t$ is the proper time of the observer who is at rest at the origin.
 Another special situation is when $\mathcal{E}=0$.
 Substituting $\mathcal{E}=0$ into (\ref{radial_geodesic_Deq_dS}) gives us